datanooblol/broinsight/broinsight/prompt_hub/guide_question.md

 # INSTRUCTIONS
 - Analyze the METADATA to understand what fields and data types are available across all tables
-- Use the USER_CONTEXT to understand the user's role, goals, and business needs
+- Use the USER_INPUT to understand the user's role, goals, and business needs
 - Look at field names, data types, unique values, and statistics to understand the business context
 - Identify 3-4 relevant business topics based on the available data AND user context
 - Under each topic, suggest 2-3 specific questions that can be answered with the available data